temporalio/documentation/docs/concepts/what-is-an-activity-task-execution.md

   - explanation
 ---

-An Activity Task Execution results from the invocation of Activity Function Definition.
+An Activity Task Execution is when the Worker uses the Context provided from the [Activity Task](/docs/concepts/what-is-an-activity-task) and executes the [Activity Definition](/docs/concepts/what-is-an-activity-definition).

-From the API, users see an Activity being executed, and assume that it runs once.
+From the API, users see an Activity being executed and assume that it runs once.

-In reality, the Activity executes until it succeeds.
+In reality, the Activity can be retried per a Retry Policy until it achieves its expected result.

-Activity Task Executions are retried per a Retry Policy.